cdgrady21/cdgrady21.github.io/_pages/coding.md

 [Cursor](https://www.cursor.com/en)

+Learning a coding language is much like learning any other language.
+The guides on this page will help, but sometimes you need a translator.
+AI coding tools can function like a translator, both (1) translating your words into a coding language, and (2) translating code into words understandable to you.
+This does not mean AI will code for you; using a translator requires you to know what you want to say, to say it precisely, and (sometimes) to identify when the translator has made a mistake!
+But I have found these AI translators very helpful, especially for learning new tasks and for troubleshooting when code goes wrong.

-There are many good AI tools for coding assistance.
-I recommend Cursor.
-It provides a text editor where you can write your code, and a built in AI chat window that can see the code in the text editor, recommend improvements, and even copy the improvements directly into the text editor.
-It also allows you to select from several AI language models.
+There are many good AI tools for coding assistance, but I recommend Cursor.
+It provides a text editor where you can write your code, and a built in AI chat window that can see the code in the text editor, explain what the code is doing, and recommend improvements.
+It also allows you to interact with several AI language models.

 Good luck!

 <!--